a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Shortcuts > Run a Shortcut.
 Verify the OK button is disabled.
 Click on an item.
 Verify the OK button becomes enabled.
 Click on a blank option.
 Verify the OK button becomes disabled.
 Use the arrow keys to move selection.
 Verify that the OK button becomes enabled.

 * Configure DeskTop to copy to RAMCard on start.
 Add a shortcut for an application file that can be launched from DeskTop in the root of a disk named with mixed case using GS/OS, and configure it to copy to RAMCard "on first use".
 Invoke the shortcut.
 Exit back to DeskTop.
 Verify that the folder name on the RAMCard has the same mixed case as the original disk.

+* Launch DeskTop.
+Create a Shortcut for a folder that is the 8th entry in the menu.
+Shortcuts > Edit a Shortcut...
+Select the entry.
+Click OK.
+Verify that DeskTop does not hang.

 ## File Types